 Many LED streetlights resemble things that aren't streetlights, such as tennis rackets, flyswatters, and waffle irons.

 It's hard for me to say if this is a bad thing or not, but I think it can be odd to look

 at a light pole and see a weid-shaped item that shines right in your eyes.

 See what they actually look like at the LED gallery.

-Many LED streetlights tout high reliability and long lives, but they're not telling you the whole story.
+Many LED streetlights tout high reliability and long lives, but this isn't the whole story.

 With most the traditional HID (non-LED) fixtures, you can simply change out a bulb and it's ready for the next few years of illumination.
 However, with LED, the majority of them aren't as simple as this.